Evidence-based policing: United Kingdom

-What Works Center For Crime Reduction Toolkit
+What Works Centre For Crime Reduction Toolkit

 The College of Policing in the UK has created the What Works Centre for Crime Reduction, part of a network of What Works Centres created to provide easy access to robust and comprehensive evidence to guide decision-making on public spending.
-The Crime Reduction Toolkit is an online tool that allows users to obtain information on the evidence for and against various interventions (incing their impact, cost and implementation) and use this to help shape their crime reduction efforts.
+The Crime Reduction Toolkit is an online tool that allows users to obtain information on the evidence for and against various interventions (including their impact, cost and implementation) and use this to help shape their crime reduction efforts.
 The What Works Centre Crime Reduction Toolkit currently includes 35 evaluations of interventions and has identified over 300 systematic reviews covering 60 different interventions.

 United States

 EBP is acknowledged by some senior police leaders as a valuable approach to improve policing.
 The FBI Academy offers a course on EBP.

 EBP has become the subject of debate in research journals, deliberating the extent to which policing should be guided by experimental criminology.
 There is a consensus that more needs to be done to bridge the 'translation gap' between frontline police officers and academics.

 Academics from the Department of Criminology, Law and Society at George Mason University launched the Center for Evidence-Based Crime Policy in 2008.
 Their Evidence-Based Policing Matrix records, orders and rates scientific evaluations in policing and seeks to enable police departments to access and assess existing evidence.

 In 2015, a group of working police officers and crime analysts formed the American Society of Evidence-Based Policing.
 This organization was formed with the intent of educating police officers about the concept of EBP, advocating for the use of best available research to drive policing strategies and tactics, and facilitating the creation of new research findings by connecting researchers and practitioners.
 Membership is open to all serving police officers, civilian staff members, researchers, and academics.
-The first annual ASEBP conference was held on the campus of Arizona State University in Phoenix, Arizona on May 22nd and 23rd, 2017 with conference attendees and panelists representing the United States, Canada, Mexico and the United Kingdom.
+The first annual ASEBP conference was held on the campus of Arizona State University in Phoenix, Arizona on May 22 and 23, 2017, with conference attendees and panelists representing the United States, Canada, Mexico and the United Kingdom.